tenzir/tenzir/web/docs/operators/save.md

 Notably, it cannot be used after an operator that emits events, but rather only with operators that emit bytes, e.g., [`write`](write.md) or [`load`](load.md).

+### `--progress`

+Emit events describing the progress of the save operation.
+Note that this turns the `save` operator into a transformation rather than a sink.

 ### `<connector>`